Everloom-129/EAS5450-Eng_Entrepreneurship/Assignments/hw7-LeanStartup & Dropbox/essay.md

 >
 > How did Dropbox mitigate their influences to achieve success?

+### Def of Four Cognitive Biases

-Entrepreneurs are susceptible to several cognitive biases that can impair their judgment and decision-making.
-These biases can lead to misinterpretations of feedback and poor choices regarding their ventures.
-According to the sources, some of the most relevant cognitive biases for entrepreneurs are:
+According to Appendix D of 'Hypothesis-Driven Entrepreneurship', Entrepreneurs are susceptible to four cognitive biases that can impair our judgment and decision-makin, which lead to misinterpretations of feedback and poor choices about our ventures.
+Here is a series cognitive biases:

-*   **Optimism Bias:** This bias is the tendency to overestimate the likelihood of positive events and underestimate negative ones.
+*   **Optimism Bias:**  tendency to overestimate the likelihood of positive events and underestimate negative ones.
 It can create a "reality distortion field," making entrepreneurs believe so fervently in their vision that they disregard disconfirming data.
-The source notes that entrepreneurs' confidence can be beneficial in obtaining resources and raising morale, but it can also warp perceptions.
+Like Steve Jobs for Apple, entrepreneurs' confidence can be beneficial in obtaining resources and raising morale, but it also warp perceptions, leading risk decision without sense of real world feedback.
-*   **Planning Fallacy:** A manifestation of the optimism bias, the planning fallacy is the tendency to underestimate the duration, costs, and risks of a task, while overestimating its benefits.
-The source gives the example of web startups typically taking 2-3 times longer than founders originally estimated to validate their market.
+*   **Planning Fallacy:** A manifestation of the optimism bias, it is the tendency to overestimate tasks' benefits, while underestimating the duration, costs, and risks.
+Startups typically taking 2-3 times longer than founders originally estimated to validate their market.
+Like Dropbox's case, it took 18 months instead of 2 months to ship the paid version product.
 *   **Confirmation Bias:** This bias reflects the tendency to look for, interpret, and remember information that validates existing beliefs, while neglecting contradictory evidence.
-It can lead entrepreneurs to design tests that return false positives.
+It can lead entrepreneurs to design MVP tests that return false positives.
-*   **Sunk Cost Fallacy**: This is when people continue to invest in a failing project because of the resources they have already put into it.
-This can make it difficult for entrepreneurs to pivot to a new business model, even when needed.
+*   **Sunk Cost Fallacy**: People tend to continue investing in a failing project because of the resources already put into it.
+While its logic is flawed: a rational decision maker should focus only on a project's future expected benefits and future expected costs.
+This can make it difficult for entrepreneurs to pivot to a new business model.

+### How Dropbox mitigate them?

-According to the sources, **Dropbox** took several steps to mitigate the impact of these cognitive biases, which contributed to their success:
+In Dropbox case study, it took several steps to mitigate the impact of these cognitive biases, which contributed to their success:

 *   **Focus on Falsifiable Hypotheses:** Dropbox created falsifiable hypotheses and tracked performance against them.
 This helped them to remain objective and to recognize when their initial assumptions were incorrect.
 For example, they initially thought they could acquire customers through paid advertising, but testing disproved that hypothesis.
 *   **Minimum Viable Products (MVPs):** By launching early and often with MVPs, Dropbox was able to test its business model hypotheses with real customers in a real-world context, which gave them more reliable feedback than traditional market research.
 For example, Dropbox posted a video demo of their product to gather feedback before fully launching the product.